 Instead of performing calculations one after another, like a conventional computer, a quantum computer would work in parallel and be able to look at all the possible outcomes at the same time.
 It would be able to solve problems in minutes that would otherwise take thousands of years.

-Last year, Australia’s first quantum computing company – backed by a unique consortium of governments, industry and universities – was established to commercialise CQC2T’s world-leading research.
+Last year, Australia’s first quantum computing company – backed by a unique consortium of governments, industry, and universities – was established to commercialize CQC2T’s world-leading research.

 Operating out of new laboratories at UNSW, Silicon Quantum Computing Pty Ltd has the target of producing a 10-qubit demonstration device in silicon by 2022, as the forerunner to a silicon-based quantum computer.

 It is estimated that industries comprising approximately 40% of Australia’s current economy could be significantly impacted by quantum computing.
-Possible applications include software design, machine learning, scheduling and logistical planning, financial analysis, stock market modelling, software and hardware verification, climate modelling, rapid drug design and testing, and early disease detection and prevention.
+Possible applications include software design, machine learning, scheduling and logistical planning, financial analysis, stock market modeling, software and hardware verification, climate modeling, rapid drug design and testing, and early disease detection and prevention.

 Reference: “Two-electron spin correlations in precision placed donors in silicon” by M. A. Broome, S. K. Gorman, M. G. House, S. J. Hile, J. G. Keizer, D. Keith, C. D. Hill, T. F. Watson, W. J. Baker, L. C. L. Hollenberg and M. Y. Simmons, 7 March 2018, Nature Communications.

 Supersymmetry | Wikipedia audio article

 A quantum qubit is a comprehension unit of time-duality, phase-conic-dits.

 Florence + The Machine – St Jude (The Odyssey – Chapter 3)